zachchong/tp/docs/DeveloperGuide.md

 * 2b.
 PressPal detects invalid field formats (e.g., invalid email, phone number, or role/organisation exceeding character limits).
   * 2b1.
 PressPal shows an invalid parameters error message.
     Use case resumes at step 1.

-* 3a.
-Reporter attempts to delete both phone and email fields.
-  * 3a1.
-PressPal rejects the update and informs that at least one contact method must remain.
-    Use case resumes at step 1.

 ### UC11 – Display the upcoming interview